Matoking/protontricks/README.md

 [<img width="180" src="https://flathub.org/assets/badges/flathub-badge-en.png">](https://flathub.org/apps/details/com.github.Matoking.protontricks)

-To use Protontricks as a command-line application, add a shell alias by running the following command:
+To use Protontricks as a command-line application, add shell aliases by running the following commands:

 ```
 echo "alias protontricks='flatpak run com.github.Matoking.protontricks'" >> ~/.bashrc
+echo "alias protontricks-launch='flatpak run --command=protontricks-launch com.github.Matoking.protontricks'" >> ~/.bashrc
 ```

-You will need to restart your terminal emulator for the alias to take effect.
+You will need to restart your terminal emulator for the aliases to take effect.

 The Flatpak installation is sandboxed and only has access to the Steam installation directory by default. **You will need to add filesystem permissions when